HackxAnkit/HackxAnkit/README.md

 ## About Me ✍

- I'm <b> Sachin Kumar</b>, a curious person, Who wants to know every bit of **DevOps** and **Cloud Computing**.
+ I'm <b> Ankit Bhandari</b>, a curious person, Who wants to know every bit of **DevOps** and **Cloud Computing**.
 I am keen to learn new things every day and passionate about exploring the latest technologies from a learning perspective, and always looking forward to migrating them, To be profitable to the organization and I believe in continuous improvement in myself.
 I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
 As a person, I am friendly and good at motivating people in a team environment.
 With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 </div>